Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 ![device sketch5](https://github.com/Jeannelialbedo/Interactive-Lab-Hub/blob/Spring2021/Lab%201/1.2%20device%20sketch5.jpg)

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

-**Currently the input would be 1 drop of urine, and the output would be the color and the sound.
-I am thinking of making it more a personalized toolkit, giving feedbacks to the patient.
-And the sound could sounds like family members'**
+**In version 1, I was thinking of making it more a personalized toolkit, giving feedbacks to the patient.
+So I added the cute avatar which could be customized by the user.
+The toilet paper as the testing device making it more convenient and accessible for the user to form a habbit.**

 ## Part F. Record